ormai/obsidian-css-snippets/README.md

-My collection of css snippets for [Obsidian](https://obsidian.md).

 ### Drop caps

 This snippet implements [drop caps](https://en.wikipedia.org/wiki/Initial) in Obsidian.

-The letter to alter is sourrounded by the following tags:
+It works by assigning a specific font to a characted who has been given the 'dcaps' css class:

 ```html
 <span style="dcaps">I</span>
 ```

 ![dropcaps](media/drop-caps.png)

+This was inspired by [gwern.net](https://gwern.net/design#principles).

 ### Embeddable quotes